I know this title probably has you pretty confused, but it’s true… clutter actually can be a good thing! I’m explaining why in today’s video.

 For example, instead of being angry with myself, I’m trying to focus on being appreciative.
 I had subconsciously done what I felt was necessary and best to keep myself safe.
 That’s kind of amazing!
 I guess someone does have my back, and that someone is me!

 Keeping all of this in mind while decluttering has been a huge help for me because instead of falling prey to the insecurities and fears that caused me to accumulate all of this in the first place, I remind myself that I no longer need this “protection.”

-Even though I may have subconsciously built this wall of clutter with the best of intentions for self-preservation, it’s not doing more harm than good.
+Even though I may have subconsciously built this wall of clutter with the best of intentions for self-preservation, it’s now doing more harm than good.
 The wall needs to come down, and the stuff needs to go.

-I’m able to pass these things on to people who may actually use and appreciate them, and give myself space, peace, and the opportunity for connection in the mean time.
+I’m able to pass these things on to people who may actually use and appreciate them, and give myself space, peace, and the opportunity for connection in the meantime.